Pretty Pink Tulip Tablescape for Valentine’s Day

 We had fun opening gifts.
 Even Nola got in on the fun.

-After all the gifts were opened (and some taken away!), we visited and put the finishing touches on our meal.
+After all the gifts were opened, we visited and put the finishing touches on our dinner.

 Designing this Pink Tablescape with Tulips